Do we need to modify Maxwell's equations?: Introduction

 \section{Introduction}

-Combining Ampere, Gauss and Faraday equations, Maxwell modified the Ampere equation to unify the phenomenon of electricity and magnetism.
+Combining Ampere, Gauss, and Faraday equations, Maxwell modified the Ampere equation to unify the phenomenon of electricity and magnetism.
 He further proved that light is but an electromagnetic field.
-This great edifice stood firm against all tests that a theory can be confronted.
+This great edifice stood firm against all tests that a theory can be confronted with.
 It is successful in virtually explaining almost all electromagnetic phenomena.
-However, London in an attempt to explain the phenomenon of superconductivity, had used Maxwell's equation in addition to Newton's law assuming the presence of two non-interacting electric fluids \cite{london}.
-He then obtain two fundamental equations known today as London's equation of superconductivity.
-These equations are of classical nature, however.
-It is found by Meissner that the magnetic filed can't penetrate the superconductor \cite{messiner}.
-It can enter a very small distance known as the London's penetrating depth.
-The full theory of superconductivity is presented by Bardeen, Cooper and Schreiffer \cite{bcs}.
+However, London in an attempt to explain the phenomenon of superconductivity had used Maxwell's equations in addition to Newton's law assuming the presence of two non-interacting electric fluids \cite{london}.
+He then obtains two fundamental equations known today as London's equation of superconductivity.
+These equations are classical, however.
+It is found by Meissner that the magnetic field can't penetrate the superconductor \cite{messiner}.
+It can enter a very small distance known as London's penetrating depth.
+The full theory of superconductivity is presented by Bardeen, Cooper and Schrieffer \cite{bcs}.

 London assumed that superconductivity is manifested by the presence of super-electrons besides the ordinary electrons.
-It is then found that the electromagnetic interaction is of a short range unlike that one in vacuum where its range is infinite.
+It is then found that the electromagnetic interaction is of a short-range unlike that one in a vacuum where its range is infinite.
 Thus, one can assume that the electromagnetic field is governed by the Klein-Gordon equation, however.
-The question then arises whether it is possible to utterly derive the London's equations from Maxwell's equations without invoking the Newton's second law of motion?
-The answer is yes, if we modify Maxwell's equations without destroying their apparent mathematical beauty.
+Does the question then arise whether it is possible to utterly derive London's equations from Maxwell's equations without invoking Newton's second law of motion?
+The answer is yes if we modify Maxwell's equations without destroying their apparent mathematical beauty.
 This is what we are about in this work.